Peeples is a long-term child abuse survivor who ended up in foster care. Her goal is to inform others about foster care and social issues.

-With the economy falling apart, prices of everything sky rocketing, and a society that fails to fully take care of its citizens, it's no wonder that families are quickly becoming the majority in homelessness.
-Minimum wage is often close to the starting pay even at skilled positions.
-Many companies pay manufacturing associates less than $9 per hour even with years of experience.
+With the economy falling apart, prices skyrocketing, and a society that fails to care for its citizens, it's no wonder that families are quickly becoming the majority of those affected by homelessness.
+An unlivable minimum wage is often the starting pay, even at skilled positions.
+Many companies pay less than $9 per hour, even for those with years of experience.
 So when life goes the wrong way, it is easy to very rapidly lose everything.

-We faced this reality not too long ago, and now we have managed to pull through.
-I never thought I would be the one to find my not-so-long-ago, middle class family on the street wondering where we could go.
-Here are my tips to surviving homelessness with a family.
+I never thought my once-middle-class family would end up on the street.
+We faced this reality not too long ago, but we managed to pull through.
+Here are my tips for surviving homelessness with a family.

 Where to Sleep When Homeless With Children?

-Remember, no housing is like your own.
-There will be negatives to all aspects of living options as long as we are not in a comfortable place to call our own.
+Of course, no housing is like your own.
+There will be negatives to all these options, as long as we are not in a comfortable place to call our own.
 The key is finding the option that is the easiest to handle for both yourself and your child or children.

-- Family - The obvious best option is to check with family.
-See if there is any way that you could live there in exchange for cleaning, doing the yard work, or cooking.
-This would give your child a place to be somewhere hopefully familiar during the process.
+- Stay With Family.
+The obvious best option is to check with family.
+See if there is any way that you could live there in exchange for cleaning, doing yard work, or cooking.
+This would give your child a place to be somewhere somewhat familiar while you get back on your feet.
 Not everyone has the family option.
 Some just don't want their family to know the extent of their problems.
 If that is the case, you will need to look at other options.

-- Friends - Sometimes this can be the best option, and as I learned sometimes it can be a total nightmare.
-It can be really bad if the other person parents their children differently than you do or if the friend has no children.
-It can lead to all sorts of issues from not being able to put your kids to sleep at a reasonable time to trying to explain to a child why it's freezing in a house and they have to wear a jacket when it's warm outside.
+- Stay With Friends.
+Sometimes this can be the best option. . . and, as I learned, sometimes it can be a total nightmare.
+It can be really difficult if your friend has no children or parents their children differently than you do.
+It can lead to all sorts of issues—from not being able to put your kids to sleep at a reasonable time to trying to explain to a child why it's so cold in the house that they have to wear a jacket.
 That being said, it is a roof.
 Right now that is the priority.

-- Hotel - Many (slightly lower quality) hotels offer a weekly rate.
-There are even some hotels that offer complete kitchens.
-Value Place hotels is a good option over in my location as long as you don't have a pet.
+- Stay in a Hotel.
+Many lower-quality hotels and motels offer weekly rates.
+There are even some that have complete kitchens.
+Value Place Hotels are a good option in my town, as long as you don't have a pet.
 These hotels run anywhere from $175 to $350 a week.
-This option could easily take up most of your check, but it provides a decent roof, water, electricity, and no living with other people.
-Some of these even feed you a good breakfast.
-(Don't forget to grab an extra bagel or yogurt to cut costs for lunch) Also, if there is a rest stop near you, be sure to stop at it to look at the hotel coupons.
-I find they are better than any hotel reservation price on online sites.
+This option could easily take up most of your check, but it provides a roof, water, electricity, and independence.
+Some places offer free breakfast (don't forget to grab an extra bagel or yogurt for lunch!).
+Also, if there is a rest stop nearby, be sure to stop in to look for hotel coupons.
+I have found that these coupons have better deals than any you'll find listed online.

-- Shelters - I'm listing this last because in my opinion it is the WORST possible option when you are a homeless family.
-We tried it and all of the ones in my area split the family up.
-Boys over 10 had to be split from their mother at night to go to the "mens" section.
+- Find a Shelter.
+I'm listing this last because, in my opinion, it is the worst option when you are a homeless family.
+There were no family shelters within a 100-mile radius of our fairly large city.
+All of the shelters in my area split the family up.
+Boys over 10 had to be separated from their mothers at night to go to the men's section.
 Husband and wife had to sleep in different buildings.
-Showers were five minutes.
-Have any of these people ever tried explaining to a 3 year old why they can't be in the bath a couple extra minutes?
-Also the one we went to openly told us that we may be housed with sex offenders and violent criminals.
-There were NO family shelters in a 100 mile radius of our fairly large city.
-It was truly sad and made us feel worse than we already did.
-Grateful they have a system in place but it should definitely be a last resort.
+Showers were limited to five minutes (have these people tried wrestling a 3-year-old in a shower?).
+We were warned that we may be housed with sex offenders and violent criminals.
+It was truly depressing and made us feel worse than we already did.
+Grateful they have a system in place, but it should definitely be a last resort.

 If you choose to stay in a hotel consider a few options.